• Home

 My father, emotionally battered and broken by the loss of his wife and child, somehow managed to find a way forward, though his body, scarred from years of bad health, stuttered and faltered occasionally.
 He continued being a dad to me and pappy to his grandchildren, finding bits of happiness in the warm sun of his new home in Florida.

 When his systems began to fail with greater frequency, he struggled to live in a way that didn’t upset the individual bonds that extended from parent to child.
-It was difficult, really impossible to do.
+It was difficult to do, impossible really .
 So, in the end, he chose to fight no more and let the natural process come to him.

 He lay sedated in a hospice bed, two of his daughters and I, his oldest son, sharing the watch, each of us urging him different things.
-I said in our last minutes alone, “You’ve done enough, so you decide when to let go.”
+In our last minutes alone I said, “You’ve done enough, so you decide when to let go.”
 His face, still handsome till the end, transformed from the one I had seen throughout my life into my brother’s face, revealing a familial lineage I had not recognized before.
 It was the only moment, aside from the sadness of the circumstance, that genuinely unnerved me.
 As he was shutting down, his brain, soul, spirit, whatever one believes, expressed his final protests in muted groans and fleeting grimaces.

 I stepped out, realizing I needed to dash to the airport to pick up another sister who had flown down to be with him in his final hour.
 As I got to my car, my phone rang.
 He was gone.
 I drove to the airport, greeted my sister’s flight, and shook my head as she came down the jetway.
 It was over.
 Dad died as he lived, trying to make everything okay for everyone.
 He realized the impossibility and chose what was right for him.
 Not passive, not angry.
 Just accepting.